nuevesolutions/q2-debugger/README.md

 > inspect tecton q2 api calls

 The q2 api debugger inspects the tecton q2 api calls.
 It works similar to the chrome network inspector.
-It shows the `routing_key` and `payload` that was sent and received to the extension.
+It shows the `routing_key` and `payload` that was sent/received to/from the extension.
 ![extension](https://nuevesolutions.com/wp-content/uploads/2020/10/Screenshot-from-2020-10-05-12-28-40.png)

 ## [Install Chrome Plugin](https://chrome.google.com/webstore/detail/q2-debugger/ofenoeokeajgginmciegemdiioglcdio)